understanding-the-connected-home/book/negotiating.md

 For example, CCTV cameras in the public space are somewhat controversial because they do not reliably prevent crimes while increasing the level of surveillance; Wifi sniffing trash cans (like implemented, [then abandoned](http://www.cnet.com/news/london-tosses-out-wi-fi-sniffing-smart-bins/), in London a few years back), crossed the line.
 This is a case-by-case negotiation of what's acceptable in the public environment.

-In homes - both permanent and temporary - stricter rules should apply. **Privacy is key, and strong privacy protection must be the default.
+In homes—both permanent and temporary—stricter rules should apply. **Privacy is key, and strong privacy protection must be the default.
 We need opt-in, not opt-out, for the sharing of personal information.**

 So what could that look like?
 What's the interface for negotiating these questions?
 What are the social norms going to be?
 What kind of recourse might there be for cases of abuse?